Weigurde/HordesAntiAFK/README.md

 ## Installation

-Download the AFK system and put inside the addons folder (garrysmod/addons).
+Download the AFK script and put it inside the garrysmod addons folder (garrysmod/addons).
 After that, restart your server and you should be good to go!

 ## Config

 The config is extremely easy and simple.
 There are 2 files which you can edit, and you can find the config in both of them.
 Just set them to either true or false.
 An easy customization for a simple AFK script.

+A config file is not set up yet but will be in the future.

 ## Credit